-Myeloma itself, which develops and grows in the bone marrow, can suppress the bone marrow’s ability to make new blood cells.
-Moreover, many of the drugs used to treat multiple myeloma can cause myelosuppression, or bone marrow suppression, a decrease in bone marrow activity resulting in fewer red blood cells (anemia), white blood cells (neutropenia), and platelets (thrombocytopenia).
+Myeloma develops and grows in the bone marrow.
+The disease can suppress the bone marrow’s ability to make new blood cells (myelosuppression, or bone marrow suppression).
+Many of the drugs used to treat multiple myeloma can cause myelosuppression as well.

 Learn more about anemia, low red blood cell or low hemoglobin count.

 Neutrophils are a type of white blood cell.
 They make up about 60% of the immune system’s cells.
 Neutrophils provide defense against fungal and bacterial illnesses.

 Neutropenia is a decrease in the number of these neutrophils.
 Thus, the greatest concern with neutropenia is infection.